MusicPlayerDaemon/mpc/doc/index.rst

  Wait for operation to finish (e.g. database update).

+.. option:: --range=[START]:[END]

+ Operate on a range (e.g. when loading a playlist).
+START is the first index of the range, END is the first index after the range (i.e. excluding).
+START and END may be omitted, making the range open to that end.
+Indexes start with zero.

 .. option:: -q, --quiet, --no-status

  Prevents the current song status from being printed on completion of